-MR CHAN CHING CHUEN Independent Director
+MR CHAN CHING CHUEN

+Independent Director

 Mr Chan Ching Chuen, joined Azeus Systems Holdings Board of Directors on 1 February 2008 as an Independent Director.
 Mr Chan is an Honorary Professor at Hong Kong University's Department of Electrical and Electronics Engineering.
 He was the head of the Department of Electrical and Electronics Engineering, University of Hong Kong from 1994 to 2000.
 He is the Founding President of World Electric Vehicle Association, Past President of Hong Kong Institution of Engineers.
+He co-founded the Institute of Sustainable Energy at the Chinese University of Mining and Technology in 2015.
+He was appointed by the Chief Executive of Macau Special Administrative Region as Advisor of the Science and Technology Committee.

-He is a Fellow of the Royal Academy of Engineering, U.K., the Chinese Academy of Engineering, the Ukraine Academy of Engineering Sciences, Honorary Fellow of Hungarian Academy of Engineering and a Fellow and Vice President (2000-2003) of Hong Kong Academy of Engineering Sciences.
+He is a Fellow of the Royal Academy of Engineering, U.K., the Chinese Academy of Engineering, the Ukraine Academy of Engineering Sciences, Honorary Fellow of Hungarian Academy of Engineering and a Fellow, Vice President (2000 - 2003) and Senior Advisor of Hong Kong Academy of Engineering Sciences.
 He is also a Fellow of IEEE, IET and HKIE.
 He is lecturing on electric vehicles worldwide.
-He was awarded the IEE International Lecture Medal, Gold Medal of Hong Kong Institution of Engineers and Prince Philip Medal of Royal Academy of Engineering in 2000, 2010 and 2014 respectively.
+He was awarded the IEE International Lecture Medal, Gold Medal of Hong Kong Institution of Engineers, Prince Philip Medal of Royal Academy of Engineering and Guanghua Engineering Prize of Chinese Academy of Engineering in 2000, 2010, 2014 and 2016 respectively.